 This brings new and different faces to the issue of addiction, along with making physicians and medical professionals accountable for part of the epidemic.
 The causes and faces of opioid addiction are different and shocking from the types of addiction the country has witnessed over the past century, which is one of the reasons the media covers it so much.
 It is also spreading quickly and hitting small, rural communities as well as larger cities, making it a danger to the nation as a whole.

-Methadone is a fast-acting opioid that can start taking effect in the body within 30 minutes of taking the drug.
-If you suspect a family member or loved one has recently taken methadone, they may present some of the following symptoms:
+Methadone is a fast-acting opioid that can start taking effect in the body within thirty minutes of taking the drug.
+If you suspect a family member or loved one has recently taken methadone, they may present some of the symptoms such as:

 - Dry mouth